VoidPtr74/RayTracingInAWeekend/README.md

 ## Overview

-Yet another implementation of a simple ray-tracer Peter Shirley's "[Ray Tracing in One Weekend](https://github.com/petershirley/raytracinginoneweekend)" in Rust.
+Yet another implementation of a simple ray-tracer based on Peter Shirley's "[Ray Tracing in One Weekend](https://github.com/petershirley/raytracinginoneweekend)" written in Rust.

 This implementation goes a little further from the first weekend by also using the BVH tree from [the next week](https://github.com/RayTracing/TheNextWeek) to improve rendering speed.